iklam/jdk/src/java.base/share/man/keytool.md

     provided at the command line, then the user is prompted for one.

-    The value of `-keypass` is a password used to protect the private key of the generated key pair.
+    The value of `-keypass` is a password used to protect the private key of the generated key slot.
 If a password is not provided, then the user is prompted for it.
 If you press the **Return** key at the prompt, then the key password is set to the same password as the keystore password.
 The `-keypass` value must have at least six characters.